End Times Issues

 47. Trusting people instead of God.
 PDF / JPEG

-When it comes to salvation and spiritual growth, people often tend to rely on human effort - to think that we need to somehow "help" God to save us, or to "earn" his forgiveness; or to rely on religious activities and rituals as a means of attaining "spirituality."
+When it comes to salvation and spiritual growth, people often tend to rely on human effort.
+They may think that they need to "earn" God's forgiveness, or somehow "help" God to save them.
+Or they may rely on religious activities and rituals as a means of attaining "spirituality."

 48. Trust in demonic forces, the occult.
 PDF / JPEG